Diameter: 30 inches

 Steve gave his first Photon Shield to Primax, his second was destroyed by Ultron, but subsequent to his return and with Bucky in the mantel of Captain American and as the wielder of the traditional shield, Steve is once again using a Photon Shield, but has not demonstrated any additional utility beyond forming the energy shield as of yet.

 Eagle-eyed watchers of Iron Man will notice the iconic shield makes an appearance on Tony's workbench.
 The scene in question involves Pepper Potts walking in on him putting on his armor.
 The shield seems to be in a half built stage and was either digitally inserted into the film or digitally erased from the trailers were it does not appear.

-The shield was again shown in the Iron Man sequel when it was picked up by SHIELD agent Coulson from a box and Stark used as leverage to balance his atom smasher.
+The shield was again shown in the Iron Man 2 when it was picked up by SHIELD agent Coulson from a box and Stark used as leverage to balance his atom smasher.

 The Colbert Report

 In 2007 after Steve Rogers' death, Marvel Editor-in-Chief, Joe Quesada appeared on Comedy Central's "The Colbert Report."
 He presented host Stephen Colbert with the shield.
 Stating that Roger's had said in his will that Colbert is the only man that had the red, white, and blue balls to carry the mantle.